What weight did Canelo Alvarez start at?

 What Weight class is Canelo best at?

-The Mexican boxing superstar Canelo Alvarez believes that he feels at his best at the 168 (Super middleweight) weight class.
+The Mexican boxing superstar Canelo Alvarez believes that he feels at his best in the 168 (Super middleweight) weight class.
 Having competed in four different divisions, he made this admission in an interview with FightHype.
 Canelo Alvarez is the first and only boxer to become the undisputed champion in the super middleweight and light heavyweight weight classes.

-*Last updated on April 25, 2024.
+*Last updated on September 9, 2024.

 A. Canelo Alvarez started training and participating in boxing tournaments as early as 13.